 These are the only beers we serve year ’round!

 Smooth, Tropical hoppy, Malty || ABV 6.2% | 63 IBU

-Landlocked is made with Mosaic, Galaxy (from Down Under), and Citra hops, and it’s giving it a big tropical aroma and smoothly intense hop flavor.
+Landlocked is made with Mosaic and Citra hops (we were using Galaxy, but due to it’s now ridiculous price, we are experimenting with new hops), and it’s giving it a big tropical aroma and smoothly intense hop flavor.
 Less bitter than the IBUs because we get most of the bitterness from hop bursting.
 But you don’t have to know what any of this means.
 All you need to do is smell the awesome, and taste the libation, then you’ll know it’s unmistakably Landlocked.